-The Incas’ official language was the Quechua or Runasimi (people’s language) in the native language.
-Although the Inca Empire dominated a huge territory and had many provinces with different ethnic groups with their own languages, the Quechua was the official language; once a province was conquered, the king used to send teachers called Amautas to teach the Quechua Language.
+The Language of the Incas was the Quechua or Runasimi (people’s language), the native language.
+Although the Inca Empire dominated a huge territory and had many provinces with different ethnic groups with their own languages, Quechua was the official language; once a province was conquered, the king sent teachers called Amautas to teach the Quechua Language.

-The Incas didn’t have any writing system, and everything was passed orally.
-Their communication system was through knotted strings known as Quipus to record dates, the number of people, the number of llamas, lands, and even history on their ancestors in the form of tales.
+The Incas had no writing system, and everything was passed orally.
+Their communication system was through knotted strings known as Quipus to record dates, the number of people, the number of llamas, lands, and even the history of their ancestors in the form of tales.

 The Secret Language of the Incas

-This myth of the Inca origin suggests that the Inca Empire’s founder was from the Titicaca lake region, probably was a descendant of the Tiwanaku civilization that disappears in the history line right when the Incas appear in the history line.
+This myth of the Inca origin suggests that the Inca Empire's founder was from the Titicaca lake region and probably was a descendant of the Tiwanaku civilization that disappeared in the history line right when the Incas appeared in the history line.

 The Inca nation spoke Quechua.
-However, the elite spoke Quechua plus a secret language that the others couldn’t understand.
-This was mentioned several times by chroniclers such us: Inca Garcilaso de la Vega (1539-1616), Bernabe Cobo (1582-1657), and others.
-Although nowadays, we call Incas to all the Quechua Nation, the empire’s real name was Tawantinsuyo (4 provinces of the Sun) during the Incan Empire’s height.
-Inca was the supreme title, the king, and the royal family around the king was called Panaka.
+However, the elite spoke Quechua, a secret language the others couldn't understand.
+This was mentioned several times by chroniclers such as Inca Garcilaso de la Vega (1539-1616), Bernabe Cobo (1582-1657), and others.
+Although nowadays, we call Incas to all the Quechua Nation, the empire's real name was Tawantinsuyo (4 provinces of the Sun) during the Incan Empire's height.
+Inca was the king's supreme title, and the royal family around the king was called Panaka.

-Its believed that the Royal family, descendants of the Tiawanaku Culture, spoke the Pukina, and they used tas as a tool to dominate better the Quechua Nation.
+It was believed that the Royal family, descendants of the Tiawanaku Culture, spoke the Pukina and used tas to dominate the Quechua Nation better.

 Origin of the Quechua Language of the Incas

 Peru is home to one of the oldest civilizations in the world.
-The first civilizations started around 4000 BC on the coast of Peru with Caral, Chavin, Moche, Paracas, Nazca, Tiawanacu, Wari, and the Incas Cusco 1300s to 1532.
-Over the years, this language was influenced by many local languages such as Aymara, Pukina, Muchick, etc. Thanks to thsi interaction of many languages, nowadays, Quechuas have many dialects.
+The first civilizations started around 4000 BC on the coast of Peru, with Caral, Chavin, Moche, Paracas, Nazca, Tiawanacu, Wari, and the Incas Cusco from the 1300s to 1532.
+Over the years, this language was influenced by many local languages such as Aymara, Pukina, Muchick, etc. Thanks to this interaction of many languages, nowadays, Quechuas has many dialects.